jw3il/kwt22-docker/README.md

 ```
 docker run --rm -it --name kwt22-container -v "/$(pwd)/app":"/app" -p 8080:5000 kwt22-image
 ```
-*Note that this creates the `app/__pycache__` directory and places the compiled Python byte code for your `app.py` module there.*
+*Note that this creates the `app/__pycache__` directory and places the compiled Python byte code for your `app.py` module there.
+To this date, the management of file permissions with docker is still a bit tedious.
+If you are running Linux, the  files in `app/__pycache__` will be owned by `root:root` on the host system, as they are created by root in the container.
+Although the root user in the docker container is not the root user on the host system, you have to be root on the host to delete the files (or change permissions).*

 ### Task
-Your task is to edit `app.py` however you like.
+Your task is to edit `app.py` on your host system however you like.
 First try small modifications like changing the returned string.
 You will find further inspiration in the [flask documentation](https://flask.palletsprojects.com/en/2.2.x/quickstart/).
+The flask development server will automatically reload the file when you modify it.

 ## Step 4: Getting ready for production (10 min)